Honouring IWA’s Distinguished Departed Pioneers and

 IAWPR had a remarkable development in the 1980s and became a truly significant international actor in water systems.
 Recognising the “control” aspect, IAWPR advanced into IAWPRC in 1982.
 The widening responsibility and competence of the Association motivated still another rename to IAWQ in 1992.

 The impressive expansion of IAWPR had a lot to do with strong and visionary leadership.
 In 1980 Bertil Hawerman handed over the presidency to Dick Engelbrecht.
 Dick had a profound impact on the continued development during his six years IAWPR/IAWPRC presidency.
 Poul Harremoes was elected president at the Rio biennial conference in 1986 and had an exceptional impact on the further growth and development during his four president years.
 Stepping down in 1990 he had served over 12 years as vice president and president.
 In 1981 Tony Milburn became the first full-time Executive Director.
 For more than two decades he was a key player in the expansion of IAWPR/IAWPRC/IAWQ and through the merger of IAWQ and IWSA in 1999 to the creation of IWA.
 Tony retired in 2002 to be succeeded by Paul Reiter.
-The three leaders not only had true visionary influences but also managed to create the important feeling of companionship within the Association.
+These leaders not only had true visionary influences but also managed to create the important feeling of companionship within the Association.

-Harremoes reminded that new organic chemicals, the greenhouse effect, the ozone layer degradation, deforestation, and the desertification are all related to water.
+Harremoes reminded us that new organic chemicals, the greenhouse effect, the ozone layer degradation, deforestation, and the desertification are all related to water.
 He warned that our greatest risk is complacency based on successes in the past and noted the difficulties to understand which changes were required with respect to water pollution for the next century.
 The future in relation to the environment will require such drastic measures that it will make changes to society significant, and that “these demands will be considered irrational by the profession.
 We have to get out of our way to give young engineers and scientists room to analyse the situation, assess their values and evaluate their options.”
 Today, as we experience the climate crisis, Harremoes’ vision was prophetic.

 During the 1980s there were five biennial conferences, establishing IAWPR/IAWPRC on five continents, in Toronto 1980, Cape Town 1982, Amsterdam 1984, Rio de Janeiro 1986, Brighton 1988 and Kyoto 1990.
 In particular, the Rio conference was a true landmark of the international expansion.
 Early it was recognised to balance research and practice.
 The biennial conference programs have included a combination of specialist seminars, general sessions, posters, and equipment exhibitions.